-Table Base se Information Populat Approa Source Methodology Accounting Name Reference Item Actual / Estimate Cource metriodology Assumptions The 'Accumulated depreciation' and the 'Current year depreciation' values in the FAMR were aggregated for each 'description' row and then populated in this column of the table.
+Table Base Info ormation Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Source methodology Assumptions Current year accumulated depreciation Current year accumulated depreciation The 'Current year depreciation' values in the FAMR were aggregated for each 'description' row and then populated in this column of the table.
 Accumulated fair value uplift depreciation has been applied to the applicable categories in the template.
+Reversal of accumulated depreciation in the FAMR (Balance sheet entry only) upon disposal of an asset was recorded in this column of the table.
 Written down value The 'Written down value' of all assets in table 3.3.1 was aggregated.